aFishboy/aFishboy/README.md

 - Enabled auto-deployment of **Airflow** DAGs and **Streamlit** dashboards.
 - Migrated infrastructure (Bitbucket, Jira, Confluence, PostgreSQL) to a new Linux server using containers.

-## 🧪 Projects

-**🎵 Music Genre Classification**
-Built a machine learning app to predict song genres from over 40 categories.
-- Designed the front end with **Flask**, **JavaScript**, and **HTML/CSS** to visualize model predictions.
-- Collaborated with a team to train and test genre classifiers using Spotify data.

 ## 🎓 Education

 **University of California, Davis**
 *Bachelor of Science in Computer Science, Graduated June 2024*
-Relevant Coursework: Software Engineering, Machine Learning, Web Development, Operating Systems, Networks, Databases, and more.

 ## 🛠️ Skills